willjobs/regulations-public-comments/blogposts/post2/README.md

 ---
 ## <a id="datasetsearch"></a>Dataset search redux
 In the [last blog post](https://douglas-r-rice.github.io/jobs/firstpost/2021/02/14/1-jobs.html) I described my search for Sunlight Labs' 1.5-terabyte dataset of all data on Regulations.gov.
 I [reached out](https://github.com/sunlightlabs/regulations-scraper/issues/1#issuecomment-785509146) to the main software developer who worked on this project in the early 2010s to ask if the dataset might still exist somewhere.
-Unfortunately, he pointed out that the Sunlight Foundation (the umbrella organization) [shutdown in September 2020](https://sunlightfoundation.com/2020/09/24/a-note-from-the-sunlight-foundations-board-chair/), and unfortunately, "the whole technical footprint is gone with it".
+Unfortunately, he pointed out that the Sunlight Foundation (the umbrella organization) [shut down in September 2020](https://sunlightfoundation.com/2020/09/24/a-note-from-the-sunlight-foundations-board-chair/), and unfortunately, "the whole technical footprint is gone with it".

 | ![GitHub discussion](images/jobs-02-001-github.png) |
 |:--:|